zain-x/container/mdContainer/labs/Lab11.md

 2. Create a new migration to include the seed data:

+- Using the Package Manager Console: `Add-Migration SeedInitialData` or
 - Using the Terminal: `dotnet ef migrations add SeedInitialData`
-- Using the Package Manager Console: `Add-Migration SeedInitialData`

 3. Apply the migration to seed the data into the tables:

+- Using the Package Manager Console: `Update-Database` or
 - Using the Terminal: `dotnet ef database update`
-- Using the Package Manager Console: `Update-Database`

 4. Confirm that the initial data has been successfully seeded into your database.